Skip to content

 2. Scroll to the bottom.

-3. Open the strongest related note.
+3. Open or expand a useful related note.

 4. Add the link while the connection is still obvious.